Royal Enfield Global Sales are skyrocketing. In 2023 sales improved ahead any expectations reaching a new record of 0.92 million (+16.2%)

-The Indian based company revamped of of the oldest motorcycles brand in the World, originally born in the UK and in the last decade grew up impressively in all continents.
+The Indian based company revamped the oldest motorcycles brand in the World, originally born in the UK and in the last decade grew up impressively in all continents.

 When Indian market felt in 2019 and when covid hit the markets in 2020, Royal Enfield lost sharply declining at 0.5 million sales in 2020.

 Since 2021 a recovery is in place.
 Already in 2022 the company established the all-time sales record, near the 0.8 million sales, but in 2023 sales improved ahead any expectations reaching a new record of 0.92 million (+16.2%).